Collecting Tolkien Books

 Something to celebrate: 30 years The Letters of J. R. R. Tolkien

 This year it is exactly 30 years ago that we saw the publication of The Letters by J.R.R Tolkien.
 Since then many fans have hoped for a second volume.
 Here I will write down my opinion on the possibility of such a volume and the value of Tolkien letters in general.
-We will also have a closer look at Tolkien's use of template letters, much before the computer existed!
+We will also have a closer look at tolkien's use of template letters, much before the computer existed!
 Read article

 Monday 10 January 2011